-Stability is Not an Accident
+Stability Is Not an Accident

 Money matters.
 When money grows too fast, inflation follows.
 In the worst cases, it leads to hyperinflation.